matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

 ### `SETIMMUTABLE`, `LOADIMMUTABLE`

-EraVM does not provide any access to the contract bytecode, so the behavior of immutable values is simulated with the system contracts.
+zkEVM does not provide any access to the contract bytecode, so the behavior of immutable values is simulated with the system contracts.

 1. The deploy code, also known as constructor, assembles the array of immutables in the auxiliary heap.
 Each array element consists of an index and a value.
 Indexes are allocated sequentially by `zksolc` for each string literal identifier allocated by `solc`.